 4 Tricks That Help You to Drink More Water

-So, I’m working on drinking more and there are a few things that have helped a lot.
-I thought that I would share them with you in case this is a challenge for you too:
+Given my personal experience, I have tried to find the tricks that would make drinking water a natural part of my daily life and there are a few that helped a lot.
+So, I thought that I would share the 4 tricks that I have found help you to drink more water, in case this is a challenge for you too:

-1) Flavoring the water with some fruit, vegetables, herbs, or a combination.
-Strawberries and basil, oranges and rosemary, and pineapple cores are my current favorites.
+Flavoring the water with some fruit, vegetables, herbs, or a combination makes the water much more interesting and palatable for me.
+Some of my favorites so far are: strawberries and basil, oranges and rosemary, and pineapple cores (I keep them when I cut up a pineapple, chop them up into 1-inch pieces, and store them in a sealed container for the next few days).
 Lemons, limes, and cucumbers are also great.
 Check out some other delicious combinations here.

-4) Set the timer on my phone to remind me to drink.
-I know it sounds silly, but it really does help!
-Having that gentle nudge on a regular basis is so helpful, especially on days when I am super busy.
+I mentioned this challenge to a friend and she wisely suggested that I try setting a timer on my phone to remind me to drink.
+Set the timer on my phone to remind me to drink.
+I know it sounds silly and if I’m being honest I don’t do this one as often as I should, but when I do it really does help!
+Having that gentle nudge on a regular basis is so helpful, especially on days when I am super busy or distracted.

 What do you do to stay hydrated?
 Are there benefits to drinking water that you have noticed yourself?
 What are the tricks that help you to drink more water?